Meganmli/COVID-19-Prediction/README.md

 4. To compile the code, run:

        ./compile.sh
-5. To run all 8 classifiers, run:
+5. To run desired classifier(s), run this below:

-       ./run.sh
+       ./run.sh <classifier>
+       - Example: run.sh lr

 The code will print out the hyperparameter values and AUC scores for each classifier.
 It will also store this output in an log file, “Main_output_log.txt”

 ## Acknowledgement
-The use of the UCSD Campus AWS cloud network was supported by Michael Hogarth, MD.
 The authors MML and T-TK were funded by the U.S. National Institutes of Health (NIH) (R00HG009680, R01HL136835, R01GM118609, R01HG011066, U24LM013755, and T15LM011271).
 The content is solely the responsibility of the author and does not necessarily represent the official views of the NIH.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+The use of the UCSD Campus AWS cloud network was supported by Michael Hogarth, MD.

 ## Contact
 Thank you for using our software.
 If you have any questions or suggestions, please kindly contact Megan Li at meganmli18@gmail.com.